Find out what happens after your surgery and how you might feel.

 You will have a call bell close by, so that you can call for help whenever you need it.
 Your nurse will also give you a pen and paper or an electronic device to write down or type anything you want to say.

 You might have gauze packs or cotton wedges inside your nostrils.
 These packs help to control bleeding.
 They also support the soft division between the two nostrils (the septum).

 You might have tape at the end of your nose to keep the packs in place.
 How long you have the packs depends on the type of surgery you had.
-They are often taken out about after 24 to 48 hours.
-But they might be left in longer, to help with healing.
+They are often taken out after 24 to 48 hours.
+But might stay in longer to help with healing.

-Having the packs taken out isn’t usually painful but it can feel a bit strange.
-Once the packs are taken out you shouldn't blow your nose for a couple of days.
+Having the packs taken out isn’t usually painful, but it can feel a bit strange.
+Once they are out, you shouldn't blow your nose for a couple of days.

-If both sides of your nose are packed you will need to breathe through your mouth until the packs are taken out.
+If you have packs in both nostrils, you will need to breathe through your mouth until the packs come out.
 This can make your mouth feel very dry and uncomfortable.
-Your nurses will give you ice to suck and regular mouth care to help you feel more comfortable.
+Your nurses will give you ice to suck and regular mouth care.
+This will help you to feel more comfortable.

 You will almost certainly have some pain and discomfort for the first week or so.
 But it is possible to control your pain.
 There are many different painkilling drugs you can have.

-You might have an electric pump, called a PCA pump (patient controlled analgesia), to give painkillers after surgery.
-These attach to your drip.
+You might have an electric pump called a PCA pump (patient controlled analgesia).
+It is a way of giving painkillers after surgery.
+It attaches to your drip.
 You have a hand control with a button to press to give yourself extra painkillers when you need them.
-Do use it whenever you need to.
+Use it whenever you need to.

 You can’t overdose because the machine is set to prevent giving too high a dose.
 But tell your nurse if you need to press the button very often.
 You might need a higher dose in the pump.

 You might have a dressing over your wound.
 Or you might have a protective clear covering sprayed on or an antibiotic ointment.
 If you have a dressing, your doctor will leave it on for a couple of days before removing it.